poetaster/moat/README.md

 Moat, unlike Kastle, is analog.
 It uses simple switching (pulse waves), a frequency divider and an XR 2206.
 And primitive filters.
 It sequences using the divider :)

+The XR features 2 FM inputs and one AM input.
+The XOR is providing on LFO pulse and one square wave OSC.
+And everything modulates:)

 ![PCB view](keep.v3_pcb.jpg)